bird-house/birdhouse-docs/docs/source/projects.rst

 * PAVICS_: Platform for climate analysis and visualization by Ouranos_ and CRIM_, Canada.
 * PAVICS-Hydro_ : Additional services for PAVICS_ allowing users to perform hydrological modeling and analysis.

-See the original PAVICS Project site for detailed PAVICS_architecture_ information

 .. gittoctree:: https://github.com/Ouranosinc/pavics-sdi.git